 Amongst the many challenges faced by women who are experiencing perimenopause or menopause, contraception is not one that is frequently talked about.
 However, with pregnancy theoretically possible up to the age of 55 and hormonal contraception presenting challenges in determining which stage you may be at within menopause, contraception is still a pertinent topic!
 Menopause and fertility are complex subjects, and there are many questions that surround both, such as – when can you stop using contraception?
 Can you still get pregnant around menopause?
-Can hormonal contraception affect your menopause journey?
+Can hormonal birth control affect your menopause journey?
 At Health & Her, we’ve spoken to Menopause Specialist, GP Dr Kate Burns, to answer some of most the common queries around contraception in menopause.

 Hormonal contraception can present challenges in determining which stage of menopause you’re in.
-This is because all methods of hormonal contraception can “mask” or obscure one of the signs of perimenopause; namely, periods becoming irregular.
+This is because all methods of hormonal contraception can “mask” or obscure one of the signs of perimenopause; namely, periods getting worse or becoming irregular.
 For example, when taken the traditional way (i.e. 21 day use of birth control pills, patches, or the vaginal ring, followed by a 7-day break before repeating this cycle), hormonal contraception (CHC) such as the combined pill, will generally give you regular monthly ‘false’ or ‘withdrawal’ bleeds.
 Other forms of hormonal contraception, such as the progestogen only pill (POP), implants, injections, and hormonal coils, may stop you bleeding altogether.
 This means that having no or infrequent periods while using hormonal contraceptive does not necessarily mean you are menopausal; just as having regular bleeds does not rule menopause out.

 With this in mind, you can use your menstrual cycle to work out whether your periods are becoming irregular or have stopped altogether, but to do this, you would need to stop taking any hormonal contraception.
 (It is important to note that switching to a non-hormonal contraceptive suddenly would not generally be recommended and we would advise you speak to your GP for further advice).
 However, this advice does depend on your age, as any type of combined hormonal contraception should only be used until the age of fifty.